eliocamp/reproducibility-with-r/content/materials/day1/03-rmarkdown/index.markdown

     To do this, look for the line `knitr::opts_chunk$set(echo = TRUE)` and change it to `knitr::opts_chunk$set(echo = FALSE)`

-4. In the `agujournaltemplate.tex` file, remove everything from line 179 to line 396 (all the example paper) and add `\usepackage{hyperref}` below line 21.
+4. In the `agujournaltemplate.tex` file, add `\usepackage{hyperref}` in line 63 (or anywhere before `\begin{document}`.
+Also, remove  remove everything from line 174 (around `%  BODY TEXT` to line 413 (right before `\end{document}`).

 5. Knit!

-    You will get a not very nice-looking PDF.
-None of the information on the R Markdown file it reflected in the PDF!
+    Open paper.pdf and you will see a rendered PDF in the style of the AGU journal.
+However, none of the contect in the R Markdown file it reflected in the PDF!
 You have to modify the template to connect the dots.

-6. Again in the `agujournaltemplate.tex` file, change `\title{=enter title here=}` (line 82) for `\title{$title$}`
+6. Again in the `agujournaltemplate.tex` file, change `\title{=enter title here=}` (line 78) for `\title{$title$}`

 7. Knit again!

     Now, the title in the R Markdown file and the pdf are the same.
     `` `$title$` `` in the LaTeX template will be replaced by the value of `title` supplied by the YAML header.

 8. Let's also include the content of the R Markdown file.
-In line 180 of the LaTeX template add `` `$body$` `` (without the backticks).
+In the LaTeX template, go to right before `\end{documnet} (around line 174) and add `` `$body$` `` (without the backticks).
 The special variable `body` will be replaced by the actual rendered contents of the R Markdown file.

+9. Knit again!

+   This time you'll see the sample R Markdown document in the PDF.

 8. You can add new options to the YAML header and then use the same trick so they are used by the LaTeX template.
-For example, add a new option called "abstract" and provide some text, like this:
+For example, add a new option called "abstract" and write some text, like this:

     ```YAML
     ---